 - An independent investigative review of the negotiations, decision-making, and outcome of the GREC contract was commissioned (report can be found online via google search for GRU Navigant Report).

 - A Utility Advisory Board (UAB), formed with citizen input and made up of community professionals with expertise in energy, economics, engineering, law and business, has been established as recommended by both the local Chamber of Commerce and the Navigant Report.
 While not all of the UAB recommendations to the Commission have been adopted, the two bodies continue to have a good relationship and a workshop will soon be held to discuss UAB-requested changes to their structure and authorizing powers.

 Despite unambiguous opposition from GRU, the city commission, the county commission and Rep. Clovis Watson, our State representatives, Senator Keith Perry and Representative Chuck Clemons, succeeded in passing a bill during this past legislative session that will put a referendum on the City of Gainesville election ballot in November 2018.
-This referendum, if passed by the citizens of Gainesville, will dictate strict terms of an independent governing board for our locally owned utility.
+This referendum, if passed by the citizens of Gainesville, will dictate strict terms of a completely independent governing board for our locally owned utility.
 GRU would operate like a private corporation, at taxpayers’ expense, completely and legally insulated from any and all public control or interference.
 Nowhere in the bill does it mandate lower rates or how to deal with GREC.
-This bill does not serve the public interest.

 WHAT TO DO: